-Although investment banks generally act as intermediaries in LRT transactions, rather than holders, they are not invulnerable to sharp life expectancy increases.
-If their counterparties are unable to meet the contractual demands, the investment banks themselves become exposed to any crystallised longevity risk.
-If the sharp rise in longevity is systemic, for example because medical doctors have found a cure for cancer, conceivably all longevity risk contracts become 'in the money' and the longevity risk transfer chain potentially breaks down.
-When the market has had time to grow to sizeable proportions before a stress scenario occurs, longer life expectancy may have repercussions on the broader financial system, particularly given that (investment) banks are involved.
+Even when bank or (re)insurers act only as intermediaries in LRT transactions, rather than holders, they are not invulnerable to sharp life expectancy increases.
+If their counterparties are unable to meet the contractual demands, the intermediaries themselves become exposed to any crystallised longevity risk.
+If the sharp rise in longevity is systemic, conceivably all longevity risk contracts become "in the money" and the longevity risk transfer chain potentially breaks down.
+When the market has had time to grow to sizeable proportions before a stress scenario occurs, longer life expectancy may have repercussions on the broader financial system, particularly to the extent that (investment) banks are involved.

-One way to avoid a breakdown of the risk transfer chain might be to cap the transfer of risk to a predefined amount.
+One way to avoid a breakdown of the risk transfer chain might be to cap the transfer of risk at a predefined amount.
 By posting collateral, possibly equal to the predetermined amount at inception with frequent re-posting as expected present values change, the risk transfer could be effectively guaranteed in theory.
-Note that a cap on the risk transfer also enhances the marketability of longevity risk to the capital market, as recent transactions have shown.
+The Note that a cap on the risk transfer also enhances the marketability of longevity risk to the capital market, as recent transactions have shown.
 However, collateral posting and good risk management require reliable and widely accepted valuation methodologies, whereas these still look to be in the research stage at present.
-If there were liquid secondary markets for such products in a standardised form, valuations could be bootstrapped from market prices, but such markets have yet to develop (Barrieu et al., 2012, and Cairns, 2013).
-Also, even if a widely accepted model of longevity risk did exist, collateral requirement gaps could still be created by longevity shocks (e.g., a cure for cancer is discovered).
+If there were liquid secondary markets for such products in a standardised form, valuations could be bootstrapped from market prices, but such markets have yet to develop (Barrieu et al (2012) and Cairns, (2013)).
+Also, even if a widely accepted model of longevity risk did exist, collateral requirement gaps could still be created by longevity shocks.

 Another option might be to prohibit certain market participants from taking longevity risk.
-To some degree some jurisdictions already do this.
+To some degree, some jurisdictions already do this.
 For example, in most jurisdictions legislation and/or regulations prohibit banks from issuing life annuities and insurance contracts.
 Although banks are allowed to sell various retirement products, they are typically prohibited from offering guaranteed income streams linked to the lifespan of the purchaser.
-However, banks are generally permitted to do longevity swaps, and some own insurance subsidiaries.
+However, banks are generally permitted to enter into longevity swaps, and some own insurance subsidiaries.